-- If the Department requires additional information to clarify any aspect of your request we will contact you. - If you have made a subject access request (SAR) under GDPR, the Department may include a copy of a SAR application form to assist with this (if one has not already been submitted with the original request) but you will be advised that completion of the form is not a requirement. - If circumstances arise where it is unlikely that the Department will be in a position to provide a response to your request within one month of the request having been validated, the Department will write to you to advise you of this and of the reasons for the delay.
+- aspect of your request. - If you have made a subject access request (SAR) under the GDPR, the Department may include a copy of a SAR application form to assist with this (if one has not already been submitted with the original request) but you will be advised that completion of the form is not a requirement. - If circumstances arise where it is not possible for the Department to provide a response to your request within one month of the request having been validated, the Department will write to you to advise you of this and of the reasons for the delay.